mwbowers/mwbowers.github.io/reference/datagate/datagate-client/import-from-csv-options.md

 ---
 title: ImportFromCsvOptions class
-description: Represents options for importing data from a CSV file.
+description: "Represents options for importing data from a CSV file. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents options for importing data from a CSV file.